vladovsiychuk/saga-orchestrator-ddd-chat/README.md

 - **View Models**
   The read side of the system is represented by view models (`user_view`, `room_view`, `message_view`, `room_members`) that are optimized for queries and provide the necessary data for the read service and other query operations.

-This architecture provides a robust foundation for scaling, maintenance, and future enhancements.

 ### 2.2 Saga Orchestration